-- 1. Where legal aid is granted, the Court shall be responsible, where applicable within the limits set by it, for costs involved in the assistance and representation of the applicant before the Court.
+- 1. Where legal aid is granted, the cashier of the Court shall be responsible, where applicable within the limits set by the Court, for costs involved in the assistance and representation of the applicant before the Court.
 At the request of the applicant or his representative, an advance on those costs may be paid. - 2.
-In direct actions, where, by virtue of the decision closing the proceedings, the recipient of legal aid has to bear his own costs, the President shall by way of reasoned order fix the lawyer's disbursements and fees which are to be paid by the Court.
+In direct actions, where, by virtue of the decision closing the proceedings, the recipient of legal aid has to bear his own costs, the President shall by way of reasoned order fix the lawyer's disbursements and fees which are to be paid by the cashier of the Court.
 He may refer the matter to the Court.

-Where, in the decision closing the proceedings, the Court has ordered another party to pay the costs of the recipient of legal aid, that other party shall be required to refund to the Court any sums advanced by way of legal aid.
+Where, in the decision closing the proceedings, the Court has ordered another party to pay the costs of the recipient of legal aid, that other party shall be required to refund to the cashier of the Court any sums advanced by way of legal aid.